sPyOpenSource/jcore/README.md

 **!!!WARNING!!**

 Microsoft-paid trolls got me banned from OSDev.org and they are [spreading lies about BOOTBOOT](osdev.md) ever since.
 Do not ask questions about BOOTBOOT there, because you won't get correct answers.
 Use GitLab issues instead or mail me directly.
+(They also vandalizing the wiki, removing BOOTBOOT references and trying to force their [not-so great limine](stivale.md) on hobby OS devs.
+Don't fall for their lies!)

 BOOTBOOT Reference Implementations
 ==================================